PRECIOUS-Gold prices climb to over 1-month high on weaker dollar

 Meanwhile, holdings in SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, fell 0.46 percent to 758.21 tonnes on Monday.

-Among other precious metals palladium had gained about 1 percent to $1,215.08 per ounce, having hit a record high of $1,221.95 in the previous session.
+Among other precious metals, palladium had gained about 1 percent to $1,215.67 per ounce, having hit a record high of $1,221.95 in the previous session.

-Spot silver was up 0.7 percent at $14.47 per ounce, while platinum dipped 0.6 percent to $801.24.
-(Reporting by Eileen Soreng in Bengaluru; editing by Subhranshu Sahu and Rashmi Aich)
+Spot silver was up 1 percent at $14.51 per ounce, while platinum dipped 0.3 percent to $804.09.
+(Reporting by Eileen Soreng in Bengaluru; editing by Rashmi Aich and Sunil Nair)